joshlong/cloud-native-workshop/README.md

 > Distributed tracing lets us trace the path of a request from one service to another.
 It's very useful in understanding where a failure is occurring in a complex chain of calls.

-- run `./bin/zipkin.sh`
+- Go to the [Spring Initializr](http://start.spring.io) and select Zipkin UI, Zipkin Server, Eureka Discovery and Config Client, then Generate a new project.
+Open it in your IDE.
+- point the project to the config service and give it a `spring.application.name` of `zipkin-service`, as discussed earlier.
+Add `@EnableDiscoveryClient` to have it participate in service registration and discovery.
+- Add `@EnableZipkinServer` to the `zipkin-service` main class.
+- start the `zipkin-service`

+> Now, let's connect our services to the Zipkin service.

 - add `org.springframework.cloud`:`spring-cloud-starter-zipkin` to both the `reservation-service` and the `reservation-client`
-- configure a `@Bean` of type `AlwaysSampler` for both the `reservation-service` and `reservation-client`.
-- observe that as messages flow in and out of the `reservation-client`, you can observe their correspondances and sequences in a waterfall graph in the ZipKin web UI at `http://$DOCKER_HOST:8080` by drilling down to the service of choice.
+- observe that as messages flow in and out of the `reservation-client`, you can observe their correspondances and sequences in a waterfall graph in the ZipKin web UI at `http://localhost:9411` by drilling down to the service of choice.
 You can further drill down to see the headers and nature of the exchange between endpoints.
+The `Dependencies` view in Zipkin shows you the topology of the cluster.

 ## 9. Security

 > in a distributed systems world, multiple clients might access multiple services and it becomes very important to have an easy-to-scale answer to the question: which clients may access which resources?
 The solution for this problem is single signon: all requests to a given resource present a token that may be redeemed with a centralized authentication service.
 We'll build an OAuth 2-powered authorization service and that secure our edge service to talk to it.

 - add `org.springframework.cloud`:`spring-cloud-starter-oauth2` to the `reservation-client`.
+- add `@EnableResourceServer` to the `reservation-client`'s main class.

+> your application will need to talk to an authentication service that understands OAuth.
+You could use any of a number of valid services, like Github, Facebook, Google, or even an API Gateway product like Apigee.
+In our case, we'll connect to a custom Spring Security OAuth-powered `auth-service`.

--
+- go

-## Optimize for Velocity and Consistency
+##  10. Optimize for Velocity and Consistency
 - create a parent dependency that in turn defines all the Git Commit ID plugins, the executable jars, etc.
 - package up common resources like `logstash.xml`
 - create a new stereotypical and task-centric Maven `starter` dependency that in turn brings in commonly used dependencies like `org.springframework.cloud`:`spring-cloud-starter-zipkin`, `org.springframework.cloud`:`spring-cloud-starter-eureka`, `org.springframework.cloud`:`spring-cloud-starter-config`, `org.springframework.cloud`:`spring-cloud-starter-stream-binder-rabbit`, `org.springframework.boot`:`spring-boot-starter-actuator`, `net.logstash.logback`:`logstash-logback-encoder`:`4.2`,
 - extract all the repeated code into auto-configuration: the `AlwaysSampler` bean, `@EnableDiscoveryClient`, the custom `HealthIndicator`s.
-- **EXTRA CREDIT**: define a Logger that is in turn a proxy that can only be injected using a custom qualfier (`@Logstash`)
+- **EXTRA CREDIT**: define a Logger that is in turn a proxy that can only be injected using a custom qualifier (`@Logstash`)

 ## Log Aggregation and Analysis with ELK
 - run `./bin/elk.sh`